k-srivastava/Health-Warehouse/src/docs/source/blueprints.rst

     Main login page for the project.

-    :return: Returns either the rendering of the template for 'login.html' if the user does not already have a session, else returns a redirect to the dashboard page.
+    :return: If the user is logged in, rendering of the template for 'login.html' else, a redirect to the login page.
     :rtype: Response | str

 .. py:function:: account.logout() -> Response